 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.The roof is of pitched design overlaid in interlocking concrete tiles with tiled ridge details.Our inspection of the roof void was via a kitchen ceiling hatch, and our head and shoulders style inspection revealed the roof to be of pre-fabricated timber framed construction overlaid in timber sarking.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design overlaid in interlocking concrete tiles with tiled ridge details.
+There is a metal skylight on the rear roof pitch.
+Our inspection of the roof void was via a first floor landing ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber frame construction overlaid in timber sarking.
+The roof space was noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are PVC gutters and downpipes.
+There are cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick/blockwork construction with roughcast and pointed facing brick external finishes.
+The walls are of cavity brick construction, predominantly roughcast externally.
+There is a pointed facing brick substructure finish and a pre-cast concrete canopy above the front external door.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are a combination of timber and UPVC framed, sealed unit double glazing.
-External doors are metal units including double glazed patio doors to the rear.
-External joinery comprises timber soffits and facias.
+Windows are predominantly uPVC framed, sealed unit double glazing with similar external doors.
+There are some areas of aluminium frame work.
 External decorations Visually inspected.
-Painted joinery.
+Painted cast iron.

-Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a single detached garage of brick construction with a roughcast external finish.
-The roof is pitched, timber framed and overlaid in concrete tiles.
-There is a metal up and over vehicular access door.
-Outside areas and boundaries Visually inspected.
-There are private garden grounds surrounding the property made up in areas of stone chips and concrete paving, some of which forms a driveway.
-There are areas of masonry garden wall including a substantial retaining wall to the rear.
-Boundaries are mainly defined by fencing.
-A railway runs adjacent to the rear of the plot.
+Conservatories / porches N/A Communal areas Circulation areas visually inspected.
+There is a close between the subjects and a neighbouring property.
+Garages and permanent outbuildings N/A Outside areas and boundaries Visually inspected.
+There are private garden grounds to the front, side and rear of the property overlaid in areas of lawn, stone chips and concrete paving.
+The garden to the side is split level with timber steps and a substantial masonry wall.
+Boundaries are defined by timber fencing and masonry walling.
+Some walls are rendered and most are retaining.
 Ceilings Visually inspected from floor level.
-Plasterboard lined with areas of PVC panelling and textured coating.
+Plasterboard lined with areas of PVC panelling.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard lined.
+Solid construction plastered on the hard and plasterboard, with areas of PVC panelling.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout, Various fitted floor coverings exist above.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring is of suspended timber construction throughout.
+Various fitted floor coverings exist above Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings and timber door surrounds and window sills.
+There are timber panel doors, timber skirtings, timber door surrounds and window sills and a timber tread and riser staircase.
 Kitchen fittings comprise floor and wall mounted units.